 Peros, M.C., Gajewski, K. (2008).
 Holocene climate and vegetation change on Victoria Island, western Canadian Arctic.
 Quaternary Science Reviews, 27: 235-249.

-Sensor and sensor platform design, Light scattering, data clustering, remote sensing oceanography, remote sensing of the cryosphere.
+Sensor and sensor platform design, light scattering, data clustering, remote sensing oceanography, remote sensing of the cryosphere, limnology, invasive species monitoring.

 Currently working on his PhD, M. Courtemanche earned his Bachelor’s and Masters degrees at Université de Sherbrooke.
 His current research focuses on underwater light scattering and microwave scattering.
 Co-owner and founder of RS Conception inc., M. Courtemanche is working with federal agencies, Sherbrooke University and the private sector to create the next cutting edge sensors and sensors platforms.